doums/oterm/README.md

 ```

 `up`, `down`, `left` or `right` sets the position of the spawned terminal window inside the global vim window.
 If up or down, the terminal will appear at the top/bottom of vim global window, at **full width**.
 For right/left, the terminal will appear at the right/left of vim global window, at **full height**.\
-The value is the height or the width of the terminal window respectively for `up`/`down` or `left`/`right` expressed as a percentage of the height/width of vim global window.
+The value is the height or the width of the terminal window respectively for horizontal or vertical split expressed as a percentage of the height/width of vim global window.

-`min` The minimum lines or columns, depends of the position again, below which the terminal will be spawned in a new tab.
+`min` The minimum number of lines or columns, depends on wheter splitted horizontally or vertically, below which the terminal will be spawned in a new tab.

 `tab` If equal to `1` the terminal will be spawned in a new tab regardless of the other properties.

-#### command
+#### commands
 ```
 :OTerm
+:Ot
 ```
 You can direclty run a process in the spawned terminal
 ```